Laurence H. Watres: World War I

 At the start of World War I, Watres commanded Company M, 109th Infantry Regiment, a unit of the 28th Division.
 He was subsequently assigned to command the division's Company B, 108th Machine Gun Battalion.

 Watres took part in numerous battles, and was wounded at the Battle of Fismes and Fismette in September 1918.
 During action near Baslieux-lès-Fismes, Watres took the initiative to assume command of Company D, 109th Infantry, which had lost all its officers and was falling into disorganization.
 He combined the company with soldiers from his own company and led an ad hoc attack that resulted in numerous enemy killed, wounded, and taken prisoner, as well as the capture of several machine gun nests.

 Watres was hospitalized while he recovered from his wounds, after which he was assigned to command the 101st Machine Gun Battalion, a unit of the 26th Division.
 He later took command of the 109th Machine Gun Battalion, which he led until it was demobilized in May 1919, following the end of the war.
 For his wartime service, Watres was a recipient of the Distinguished Service Cross and Purple Heart.

 Post-war

-After returning to the United States after the war, Watres took part in reorganizing the 109th Infantry Regiment.
+After returning to the United States world war I, Watres took part in reorganizing the 109th Infantry Regiment.
 He was appointed its second-in-command with the rank of lieutenant colonel, and continued to serve until retiring in 1928.
-In 1926, a delegation from the Polish Army Veterans Association presented Watres with Haller's Swords, a decoration named for General Józef Haller which commended Watres's service on behalf of Polish independence during World War I.
+In 1926, a delegation from the Polish Army Veterans Association presented Watres with Haller's Swords, a decoration named for General Józef Haller, recognising his contributions to the cause of Polish independence during World War I.